 More information about the program: https://www.segitovasarlas.hu/english

 JOB FOR YOU, DREAM FOR ME!
 PROGRAM - DUODAY IN HUNGARY

 This program is an adaptation of the Irish Job Shadow Day organized by IASE (Irish Association of Supported Employment) and DuoDay organized in many European countries.

 In the course of the Job Shadow Day, disabled participants explore the world of work by ‘shadowing’ someone (the workplace mentor) in the workplace as they go about their normal working routine.
 The aim of the program is to bring people with disabilities and employers together for one day to promote equal employment opportunities.

-Through our programs, Salva Vita has built a diverse and strong network with special schools, employment services, employers, sheltered workshops, experts, designers, universities etc. We have a close cooperation with local authorities, the Ministry of Human Capacities and the relevant authorities – that we can utilize in course of the planned project.
+Through our programs, Salva Vita has built a diverse and strong network with special schools, employment services, employers, sheltered workshops, experts, designers, universities etc. We have a close cooperation with local authorities, the Ministry of Human Capacities and the relevant authorities, that we can utilize.

 More information about the program: http://nekedmunka.hu/inenglish/

 The Salva Vita Foundation publishes a national call for tender for youngsters between 10-19 years of age – called HIGHFIVE!
 The aim of the tender is to facilitate personal encounters between youngsters and disabled people.